 More recently, we have incorporated support for Web Services within the substrate.
 Entities can send SOAP messages directly to the brokers that are part of the messaging infrastructure.
-We have incorporated support for Web Service specifications such as WS-Eventing, WS-ReliableMessaging, and WS-Reliability.
-Work on implementing the WS-Notification suite of specifications is currently underway.
+We have incorporated support for Web Service specifications such as WS-Eventing [18], WS-ReliableMessaging [19] and WS-Reliability [20].
+Work on implementing the WS-Notification [21] suite of specifications is currently underway.
 The implementation of these specifications also had to cope with other specifications such as WS-Addressing and WS-Policy that are leveraged by these applications.
-In addition to the rules governing SOAP messages and the implemented protocols, rules governing WS-Addressing are also enforced.
+In addition to the rules governing SOAP messages and the implemented protocols, rules governing WS-Addressing were also enforced.

-In our support for SOAP within NaradaBrokering we have introduced filters and filter-pipelines.
+In our support for SOAP within NaradaBrokering we have introduced Filters and Filter-Pipelines (Figure 1).
 A filter is smallest processing unit for a SOAP message.
-Several filters can be cascaded together to constitute a filter-pipeline.
-Here, the filters within a filter-pipeline can be dynamically shuffled and reorganized.
-The system allows a filter-pipeline to be registered for every role that the node (functioning as a SOAP intermediary) intends to perform.
+Several Filters can be cascaded together to constitute a Filter-Pipeline.
+Here, the Filters within a Filter-Pipeline can be dynamically shuffled and reorganized.
+The system allows a Filter-Pipeline to be registered for every role that the node (functioning as a SOAP intermediary) intends to perform.